mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints.md

 });
 ```

-- `options.resizeInterval` (_Number_ [optional]): Defaults to 166, corresponds to 10 frames at 60 Hz.
+- `options.resizeInterval` (_number_ [optional]): Defaults to 166, corresponds to 10 frames at 60 Hz.
 Number of milliseconds to wait before responding to a screen resize event.

 #### Returns